PhaethonPsychis/gagabank/MetaverseCities.md

 # Participate.
 Use the $CUR digital vote .
 Innovative participation and reward system
 The MLV community token enables holders to contribute in many ways<br>
-The MLV gives a voting right to community members to express their views, vote for what they believe, and exercise control.<br>
+📢 Innovative participation.The MLV gives a voting right to community members to express their views, vote for what they believe, and exercise control.<br>
+💰 MLV tokens represent community resources to share across the network where all participating services and products accept<br>
+The MLV tokens create a decentralized market for talent that enables people anywhere to contribute to value creation in a truly meritocratic fashion.<br>

-MLV tokens are redeemable for metaverse land.
+🏗 MLV tokens are redeemable for metaverse land.
 You may exchange your MLV tokens to buy virtual land at a desirable address or a meta-domain name.<br>
 MLV tokens can also be used to redeem future services, such as a participation certificate.<br>

-MLV tokens represent community resources to share across the network where all participating services and products accept<br>
-The MLV tokens create a decentralized market for talent that enables people anywhere to contribute to value creation in a truly meritocratic fashion.<br>
-### Name and addresses system for avatars
+# Name and addresses system for avatars

-### Metaverse Lands registry
+# Metaverse Lands registry
 A Virtual Land registry system to serve a community building platform facilitating social interaction, commerce, and entertainment.

-# Its time to build cyber-urban realities
-The CyberUrban metaverse offer a better vision for how societies should develop and operate cities to unlock greater economic prosperity and collective participation .
-Building that vision is a task too large and too important for any organization to tackle on its own.
-Architects, Coders, Policymakers, innovators, companies, universities, civil society organizations, and citizens all need to collaborate in this work.
-But it’s time to begin.
-It’s time to build.

 # FAQ
 By operating as a decentralized platform, this metaverse, deploys participatory systems for decentralized governance to enable people to share ownership of the cyber-physical space and receive the earnings of the city.